ahrGNUts/webcomic-dl/README.md

 This is my first Python project, so things may be a little rough for a while, particularly the install process, but I'm learning fast!

+One nice thing about this program is it does all of the scraping with CSS selectors, so it's really easy to add support for a new comic!

+All info on this page is written only with Linux in mind.
+The code itself should be fairly portable, but and the installation should be relatively generic for a Python project, but I cannot offer any guidance on non-linux platforms.
+Feel free to share your experiences though!

 ##Requirements

 This was written specifically for Python 3, so make sure you have `python3`